The Best Resources for Latino/a and Hispanic Entrepreneurs

 The NMSCD also offers summits, newsletters, town halls, meetings, and seminars.
 In addition to its headquarters in New York, this organization maintains 23 regional affiliate councils across the country along with 1,450 corporate members.

 Laila Abdalla obtained her Ph.D. in English from McGill University in Montreal, Canada.
-For over 21 years at Central Washington University, she taught undergraduate and graduate courses in her subjects, along with classes on successful writing.
-Laila has devoted her teaching and leadership to matters of equity, diversity, and inclusion.
-She is committed to her students’ complete experience above all, raising awareness of BIPoC issues in language, community, and culture.
-She leads with equity in management and nonprofit volunteering, and continues to develop her own understandings of these complex issues in her lived experiences and professionally.
+She taught undergraduate and graduate courses in English and successful writing at Central Washington University for over 21 years.
+Abdalla has devoted her teaching and leadership to matters of equity, diversity, and inclusion.
+Above all, she is committed to her students' complete experience, raising awareness of BIPOC issues in language, community, and culture.
+Abdalla leads with equity in management and nonprofit volunteering, and continues to develop her own understandings of these complex issues both professionally and in her lived experiences.

 Feature Image: Ariel Skelley / DigitalVision / Getty Images